kevingonzalez7997/Deployment_4/README.md

 - User Name will be Github user and the password is the generated key in GitHub

 ### 6. Configure nginx
+In the last version, ElasticBean stalk was used to deploy our application.
+This was replaced by Nginx, a popular open-source web server and reverse proxy server software.
+It is commonly used to serve web content, handle incoming web requests, and act as a load balancer for distributing traffic across multiple servers or applications.
 After ngnix has been installed it must also be configured.
+Since port 80 is already in use for "HTTP", 20 for SSH, and 8080 for Jenkins we went with 5000.
+That is why in the first edit we swapped out 80 to 5000.
+For the location, we made it so the link can be reached through port 8000.
 Run the following to edit
 `sudo nano /etc/nginx/sites-enabled/default`